 In today's ever-more-competitive, digitally-challenging, increasingly-global environment, it's crucial that everyone in a publishing company--from assistants to executives--think like a publisher.
 This requires understanding of and contribution to the entire publishing process, from acquisition through backlist, by everyone--editorial, sales, marketing, publicity, art & design, production, subsidiary rights, business & finance, IT, etc. This session will present examples of 360-degree global thinking to stimulate group discussion and sharing of ideas from the various perspectives in the room.

 Liisa McCloy Kelley

-Vice President and Director of Digital Production Operations, Random House, Inc.
+Vice President and Director VP, eBook Development and Innovation, Random House, Inc.